gargprateek26/kvstore/README.md

 1. Single SET followed by single GET, both by different clients.
 2. Several SET by various clients, followed by a GET.
 3. SET followed by SET (of the same key) followed by GET.
-4. SET followed by DEL follwed by GET.
+4. SET followed by DEL followed by GET.

 Maintainer